-Conflict of interest statement

-All authors report no conflicts of interest relevant to this article.
-Dr. Deshpande has received research support from The Clorox Company, is a consultant for Merck and is on the advisory board of Ferring Pharmaceuticals.
-SSR has been an employee of bioMerieux since Aug 13, 2019 and reports research funding from bioMerieux, BD Diagnostics, Affinity Biosensors, Hologic, Diasorin, Roche, and Accelerate during the study period while employed in the department of Laboratory Medicine at Cleveland Clinic.
+Conflicts of interest.
+Dr Deshpande has received research support from Clorox, is a consultant for Merck, and is on the advisory board of Ferring Pharmaceuticals.
+S.S.R. has been an employee of bioMerieux since August 13, 2019, and reports research funding from bioMerieux, BD Diagnostics, Affinity Biosensors, Hologic, Diasorin, Roche, and Accelerate during the study period while employed in the department of Laboratory Medicine at Cleveland Clinic.
+All other authors report no conflicts of interest relevant to this article.

 References